Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

 \subsection{Single-view counting performance}

 We next evaluate the single-view counting performance, which is the people count within the single-camera's field-of-view.
 Here we mainly aim to show that multi-view information can improve single-view counting over using a single camera.
+Note, the comparison method feature concatenate and stitching directly output a scene-level count and are not used for comparison in this section.

 \sssection{PETS2009:} The single-view counting results on PETS2009 are shown in Table \ref{table:PETS2009_results}.
 Columns `C1', `C2', and `C3' correspond for single-view counting in regions within the fields-of-view of cameras 1, 2, and 3, respectively.
 On PETS2009, our 3 multi-view fusion models can achieve better results than the two comparison methods in terms of all single-camera counting, which demonstrates that the proposed multi-view fusion DNNs can well integrate the information from multi-views to improve the counting performance in different regions.
 Furthermore, MVMS performs much better than other models, which also shows the multi-scale framework with scale selection strategies can improve the feature-level fusion to achieve better performance.
 Finally, the comparison methods' single-view counting performance can also be improved with the aid of other cameras.